Medicine: Medical ethics

-Values such as these do not give answers as to how to handle a particular situation, but provide a useful framework for understanding conflicts.
+Such values do not give answers as to how to handle a particular situation, but provide a useful framework for understanding conflicts.
 When moral values are in conflict, the result may be an ethical dilemma or crisis.
 Sometimes, no good solution to a dilemma in medical ethics exists, and occasionally, the values of the medical community (i.e., the hospital and its staff) conflict with the values of the individual patient, family, or larger non-medical community.
-Conflicts can also arise between health care providers, or among family members.
+Conflicts can also arise between health care providers or among family members.
 For example, some argue that the principles of autonomy and beneficence clash when patients refuse blood transfusions, considering them life-saving; and truth-telling was not emphasized to a large extent before the HIV era.